 Total Market (S&P 500)

-OBJECTIVE: Match the performance of the S&P 500 (via the SPY ETF) in bull cycles; go to cash in transition cycles; and, invest in the inverse ETF of the S&P 500 (SH ETF) in bear cycles.
+OBJECTIVE: Match the performance of the US stock market (via an equal-weighted investment strategy in the S&P 500, the Nasdaq, the Dow Jones Industrial Average and the Russell 2000) in bull cycles; go to cash in transition cycles; and, invest in the inverse of the same indexes in bear cycles.

 Portfolio Strategy At-a-Glance

 - Holds the SPY, QQQ, DIA and IWM in bull cycles

 Moves to 100% cash in Transition Zone cycles

 Holds inverse ETFs of the S&P 500, NASDAQ, Dow and Russell 2000, in bear cycles